An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsection{Pipeline overview}

 Our approach addresses three key challenges in automating FIMI detection: (1) mapping discovered anomalies to standardized IO taxonomies, (2) ensuring statistical rigor in evidence validation, and (3) maintaining full traceability from raw data to verified findings.
+We use “agentic” to refer to a workflow centered on a single LLM that runs across multiple investigation iterations; this does not imply a classical multi-agent system of independent agents.
+The current implementation operates on textual social media data—posts, comments, and associated metadata (e.g., timestamps, account identifiers, etc.)—though the framework is modality-agnostic by design.
+The pipeline operates in two phases, as illustrated in the upper and lower parts of Figure \ref{fig:pipeline}:

-The pipeline operates in two phases as illustrated in the upper and lower parts of Figure \ref{fig:pipeline}: \begin{enumerate} \item \textbf{Investigation planning and execution}: An LLM agent iteratively explores the dataset, selecting DISARM techniques, and generating hypotheses about potential IO indicators. \item \textbf{Evidence assessment}: Complex findings are decomposed into discrete, verifiable atomic evidence units; each atomic evidence claim is converted to a detection condition and statistically validated against ground truth labels or any available annotations. \end{enumerate}
+\begin{enumerate} \item \textbf{Investigation planning and execution}: An LLM agent iteratively explores the dataset, selecting DISARM techniques, generating hypotheses about potential IO indicators, and testing them with quantitative measures. \item \textbf{Evidence assessment}: Complex findings are decomposed into discrete, verifiable atomic evidence units; each atomic evidence claim is converted to a detection condition and statistically validated against ground truth labels or any available annotations. \end{enumerate}